 Lempert is a graduate of Stanford University.
 She worked as a writer, producer, and editor for the National Public Radio program "Living On Earth" for a decade before taking time off to raise her two daughters.
-Her oldest daughter is in her first year at college, and her youngest is a 9th grader at Princeton High School.
+Her oldest daughter is a senior at college, and her youngest is a 12th grader at Princeton High School.
 Lempert first became involved in local politics in 2007 as co-chair of the Mercer4Obama campaign where she grew the organization from a dozen volunteers to over 3000 members.

 She is married to Ken Norman, a professor of psychology and neuroscience at Princeton University.